mirzaghaderi/rtpcr/README.md

 where Tr is Treatment and Co is Control conditions, respectively.
-This method assumes that both the target and reference genes are amplified with efficiencies close to 100%, allowing for the relative quantification of gene expression levels.
+This method assumes that both the target and reference genes are amplified with efficiencies close to 100%, allowing for the relative quantification of gene expression levels (Livak and Schmittgen, 2001).
 On the other hand, the Pfaffl method offers a more flexible approach by accounting for differences in amplification efficiencies between the target and reference genes.
-This method adjusts the calculated expression ratio by incorporating the specific amplification efficiencies, thus providing a more accurate representation of the relative gene expression levels.
+This method adjusts the calculated expression ratio by incorporating the specific amplification efficiencies, thus providing a more accurate representation of the relative gene expression levels (Pfaffl et al., 2002).

 Fold change = E^(-(Ct_Tr-Ct_Co)_target) / E^(-(Ct_Tr-Ct_Co)_ref)

 # A generalized calculation method

-the iqpcr packager  calculates wDCt values for each experimental condition based on the efficiency and Ct values as described by Ganger et al. (2017).
+ΔC_t is the difference between two Ct values (e.g. Cttarget−Ctref).
+The iqpcr packager functions are mainly based on the calculation of efficiency-weighted ΔC_t (wΔC_t) values from target and reference gene Ct values which are weighted for their amplification efficiencies as below:

 $$wΔCt = log_{10}(E_{target}).Ct_{target} - log_{10}(E_{ref}).Ct_{ref}$$

-if wDCt values are calculated using the efficiencies (E) values, calculations match the formula of Pfaffl. if 2 (100% amplification efficiency) is used, calculations match the formula of Livak.
-Analysis of variance (ANOVA) and t-test (paired or unpaired) is done on the wDCt values.
-Subsequently, the mean of wCt over each condition along with the resulting statistics (e.g. confidence limits for the means) is converted by a power of ten-conversion for presentation.
-For example, relative expression is calculated as:
+From the mean wΔCt values over biological replicates, the relative expression of a target gene can be calculated for each condition as:

 $$\text{Relative Expression} = 10^{-\overline{w\Delta Ct}}$$

-When there are only two conditions (Tr and Co), fold change can also be calculated:
+When there are only two conditions (e.g. Treatment and Control), the average fold change expression of a target gene can be calculated as follows:

 $$Fold Change = 10^{-(\overline{w\Delta Ct}{Tr}-\overline{w\Delta Ct}{Co})}$$

+if wDCt values are calculated from the E values, these calculations match the formula of Pfaffl while if 2 (complete efficiency) is used instead the result matches the 2^(-ΔΔC_t ) method.
+Here, a brief methodology is presented but details about the wΔC_t  calculations and statistical analysis are available in (Ganger et al., 2017).
+What is important here is that although the relative or fold change gene expression follows a lognormal distribution, a normal distribution is expected for the wΔCt or wΔΔCt values making it possible to apply t-test or analysis of variance to them.
+Following analysis, wΔCt values are statistically compared and standard deviations and confidence intervals are calculated, but the transformation y = 10x is applied in the final step to report the relative expression ratios, errors, and confidence limits.

 # Installing and loading